etaque/elm-transit-router/README.md

   { foo: String }
 ```

 Your `Model` is now enabled to work with `TransitRouter`.
-Initialize it with an empty route that should render nothing in your view, to avoid content flashing on app init.
+Initialize it with the `EmptyRoute` that should render nothing in your view, to avoid content flashing on app init.

 ```elm
 initialModel : Model